Please follow the steps below before your immigrant visa interview at the U.S. Consulate General in Naha, Japan.

 Passport, Visa, and Sealed Immigrant Packet – We will place your immigrant visa on a page in your passport.
 Please review your visa to make sure there are no spelling errors.
 We will also give you a sealed envelope containing documents that you must give to U.S. immigration authorities when you arrive in the United States for the first time.
 Do not open this envelope.
 You must carry it with you; do not put it in your checked luggage.
 If you receive X-rays during your medical examination, carry those with you and give them to the U.S. immigration authorities.

-When You Should Travel – You must enter the United States before the expiration date on your visa, which is usually six (6) months from the date of printing.
+When You Should Travel – You must enter the United States before the expiration date on your visa.
+The visa’s validity will be limited to the validity of the medical examination.
 Your visa cannot be extended and all fees are nonrefundable.
 The principal applicant must enter before or at the same time as other family members with visas.
 Unless they are eligible for benefits under the Child Status Protection Act, children who are issued a visa before turning 21 years of age must enter the United States before their 21st birthday to avoid losing their immigrant status.

 Children’s Issues – In the United States, children are required to have certain vaccinations before they can enroll in school.
 We recommend that you bring your child’s complete vaccination records with you to the United States.
 If your child is adopted, you have full custody as a result of a divorce, or you share custody with another parent, you should bring a copy of all applicable adoption or custodial papers from the authoritative court in your home country.
 You will need these papers (translated into English) for issues such as school enrollment, medical care, and eventual citizenship.